My son’s autism diagnosis changed my life.

 Nothing is perfect, but throughout this process, I have seen the good in so many people around me, and I am grateful.

 I am so thankful for the friends I have and the opportunities God has given me to help my son.
+I’m lucky to be surrounded by a fabulous Mom Squad made up of other Special Needs Moms, professionals, and caregivers.

 I understand the blessing that is the power to communicate through words.